Competitors are motivation, lockdowns are an opportunity

 Outfit refresh

-The flourishing online segment was another key driver of growth through the pandemic, andcontinues to play an ever greater role.
-Russian e-commerce has enjoyed 40-50% growth year-on-year for the last two years, and fashion was the second biggest beneficiary after consumer electronics.
+The flourishing online segment was another key driver of growth through the pandemic, and continues to play an ever greater role.
+Russian e-commerce has enjoyed 40-50% growth year on year for the last two years, and fashion was the second-biggest beneficiary after consumer electronics.
 Melon Fashion Group has leaned into this trend, heavily indexed in digital channels like Amazon, Aliexpress, and Wildberries – Russia’s leading marketplace, on which it is the most popular fashion retailer.

 Online sales have been of particular importance to Russian fashion retailers during the spate of lockdowns in 2020-21.
 These varied region by region, but often saw non-essential stores, including apparel, closed.
-Urzhumtsev, speaking to bne just after Moscow’s most recent lockdown had finished, emphasised the simultaneous spike in online sales: “Our stores were closed for 10 days and this certainly had an impact.
+Urzhumtsev, speaking to bne IntelliNews just after Moscow’s most recent lockdown had finished, emphasised the simultaneous spike in online sales: “Our stores were closed for 10 days and this certainly had an impact.
 Whether it will be significant… we will see.
 But our online presence has greatly helped us.
 It’s normally a big proportion of sales anyway, when physical retail locations were closed, it acted even more like a balancing force.”

-Indeed, Melon Fashion Group’s share of sales which are made online is 30% - greater than the ratios of Spain’s Inditex, Sweden’s H&M, or Russian children’s goods retailer Detsky Mir.
-This raised another question: given how strong Melon Fashion Group’s online performance is, why not get rid of the bricks-and-mortar format?
+Indeed, Melon Fashion Group’s share of sales which are made online is 30% – greater than the ratios of Spain’s Inditex, Sweden’s H&M or Russian children’s goods retailer Detsky Mir.
+This has raised another question: given how strong Melon Fashion Group’s online performance is, why not get rid of the bricks-and-mortar format?

 “We can’t be 100% sure, because the speed of changes in the world is quite fast, but we believe that the offline experience will always have an important role on the market,” Urzhumtsev postulated.
 “We’re humans, we like to go shopping, to have that experience of looking, touching, trying clothes on.
 I think we still have years ahead where offline will be of extreme importance.
 After all, in a lot of Russian cities the shopping mall is the main place you go on weekends or after work.”